Original Drawing by Sir James Thornhill

 ‘On the reverse of the drawing are some reference notes, in brown ink, concerning the life of St Alfege with page numbers and abbreviated book titles.
 These notes imply research carried out to enable the depiction of appropriate scenes from the life of St Alfege.
 A pencil note below, in another hand, has added “Sir James Thornhill, 1625, (artist.
 Greenwich)” so seemingly someone else had thought that this drawing was by Thornhill, although the date must be wrong.'
 (Alison Fisher, Postgraduate student, University of Greenwich)

 Thanks to funding from the National Lottery Heritage Fund, our Heart of Greenwich place and people project will make our heritage accessible to a wider audience and this exciting discovery adds to our rich history.
-We will be working with a paper conservator to identify ways in which the drawing can be included within the interpretation displays being developed for inside the church for Spring 2021 (delayed due to COVID-19).
+We have been working with a paper conservator to identify how the drawing will be included within the interpretation displays developed inside the church.